The 29th Street Mission is OPEN on Monday, Tuesday & Thursday 8:30 am – 11:00 am; CLOSED on Wednesday & Friday.

 *Donate produce from your summer garden

-*Ask your employer to consider having a food, clothing or toy drive
+*Ask your employer to consider having a food drive

 Most Wanted Grocery Items: Canned pineapple, canned mandarin oranges, peanut butter, jelly, elbow macaroni, cream of mushroom soup and chicken noodle soup.